 The Regional Management Plan and the Regional Coastal Environment Plan set out the requirements for resource consents.
 You may also need building consents from your local city or district councils.
 There is also other legislation which may impact on your requirements for resource consent, namely the National Environmental Standards.
 You can find out more about the NES here and on the Ministry for Environment webpage

 As well as using these webpages, we recommend new applicants in particular read the Everyday Guide to the RMA from the Ministry for the Environment.

 There are many activities where you don’t need a consent, these are known as permitted activities.
 Permitted activities specific to the regional rules are:

-- You can take small quantities of water (no more than 20 cubic metres per day) for use on your property in most parts of the region .
+- You can take small quantities of water (no more than 20 cubic metres per day, or 5 m3/day in the TANK Plan Change area) for use on your property in most parts of the region .

 - You can burn vegetation and untreated wood outside most of the year, except during winter from 1 May – 31 August on properties within the Napier or Hastings airsheds.

 When your activities may have an effect on the environment then consents are necessary.
 These webpages cover these activities in detail.

 for taking water from a river, stream, lake or aquifer for use in production, processing, irrigation.
 Note: taking water for your domestic supply and stock supply requires no consent.